rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-volumes.md

 # Volumes and Volume groups

 A volume is a logical subdivision of a virtual or linear pool and can be mapped to host-based applications.
-A mapped volume provides addressable storage to a host (for example, a file system partition you create with your operating system or third-party tools).
-For more information, see [Mapping](../powervault-me4/me4-mappings.md).
+An attached volume provides addressable storage to a host (for example, a file system partition you create with your operating system or third-party tools).
+For more information, see [Attaching volumes to hosts](https://www.dell.com/support/manuals/en-us/powervault-me5084/me5_series_ag/attaching-volumes-to-hosts?guid=guid-337fb819-979a-485c-afcd-3105aa78e3bd&lang=en-us).

-## Virtual Volumes
+## Virtual & Linear Volumes

 Virtual volumes make use of a method of storing user data in virtualized pages.
 These pages may be spread throughout the underlying physical storage in a random fashion and allocated on demand.
 Virtualized storage therefore has a dynamic mapping between logical and physical blocks.